 The 2015 Edge Hill Mixed Whites is dark yellow in the glass.
 Shows pretty floral notes on the bouquet including aromas of citrus blossom, honeydew melon and other tropical nuances.
 A perceptible mineral or graphite nuance shows on the palate.
 Clean, balanced and fairly crisp without being tart – shows flavors of red apple and citrus.
 Offers very nice texture.
 We could see pairing this wine with a variety of seafood – and or spicy Thai dishes.

 Historically significant, the Edge Hill Bacigalupi Chardonnay is an extremely rare wine.
 It is sourced from a three acre block of head-pruned Chardonnay vines located in the Bacigalupi Vineyard (Russian River Valley of neighboring Sonoma County).
 This original block was planted in 1964 and provided 40% of the fruit for Chateau Montelena’s award winning 1973 Chardonnay entered in the Paris Tasting of 1976.
 Under contract to the Rudd family since 1998 they are the exclusive producers of wine from this block.
 The 2015 Edge Hill Bacigalupi Chardonnay was fermented and aged in both new French oak and neutral oak barrels.
 On the bouquet shows aromas of honeysuckle, pear and some dessert spice toasty notes from the barrel influence.
 Noticeable weight on the palate – a creaminess and an oiliness, almost briny in its structural feel.
 Balanced but big, one cannot help but think of it’s storied vineyard history while enjoying its rich flavors.
 Very clean finish with plenty of flavor including lingering notes of red apple and tangerine.
 Would love to see how this tastes again in 5, 10 and 15 years.
+We have tried numerous Chardonnays from Napa wineries over the years; this is clearly one of our favorites.

 The Edge Hill Estate Abel 1833 Red Blend is a wine made from the Rudd’s Mt.
 Veeder vineyard.
 Leslie purchased this 80 acre site in 2002 – today there are approximately 16 acres under vine.
 Rudd Farms is also located here – providing fresh produce and animal products to both the Oakville Grocery and Press Restaurant.
 Named after the original homesteader of the property, Abel Mignon who settled this land in 1833 – a full 12 years before the city of Napa was even founded and remarkably only 10 years after the first western exploration of the Napa Valley was recorded.
 This wine is typically released nearly 5 years after its harvest date – to help integrate and soften its often robust structure.